Looks like you are using an old version of Internet Explorer - Please update your browser

 As a part of carrying out our theme for 2006-2007, “We’re taking them back,” we see the university campus as a place of great need.

 The Master’s College is an accredited, four-year, liberal arts Christian college.
-The college currently offers traditional undergraduate degree programs in 13 fields of study.
+They currently offer undergraduate degree programs in 13 fields of study.

 Established in 1887 in southwest Ohio, Cedarville University is a non-denominational institute for more than 3,000 students.